satkar2001/NoteTakerLFT/README.md

 Before setting up the application, you'll need:

-- Node.js 18 or higher
+- Node.js 18+
 - npm or pnpm package manager
-- PostgreSQL database (local or cloud-hosted like Supabase, Railway, or Neon)
+- PostgreSQL database (local or hosted)

 ### Required Accounts & API Keys

 To run the full application, you'll need to set up:

 **Database:**
-- PostgreSQL database URL (you can use free tiers from Supabase, Railway, or Neon)
+- PostgreSQL database URL (you can setup using PGAdmin on local machine)

 **Email Service (for password reset):**
-- Gmail account with App Password enabled, OR
+- Gmail account with App Password from gmail settings.
-- Resend account with API key

-**Optional:**
-- Google OAuth credentials for social login

 ### Installation